Loading...

 Notes

-• A minimum of 20 contact hours per week of study/tuition have been scheduled by the Australian College of Management and Innovation - to ensure students meet their student study Visa conditions.
+• A minimum of 20 contact hours per week of study/- tuition have been scheduled by the Australian College of Management and Innovation - to ensure students meet their applicable student study visa conditions.

 Application Fees AUD $ 250

-Note: The Course Material Fees cover the equipment and resources used in the delivery of this course.
+Note: The course material fees cover certain the equipment and resources used in the delivery of this course.

 To ensure an appropriate learning opportunity, candidates need to demonstrate a capacity to undertake study at Diploma level, this can be demonstrated via the following: